tannerdolby/what-to-watch/README.md

 # What to Watch
-A collection of shows and series.
-Whenever you want to find a new show, give this site a look and maybe you'll uncover a new show your interested in watching.
+A collection of shows and series to browse.
+Whenever you want to find a new show, give this site a look and maybe you'll uncover a new series your interested in watching.
 Built with Eleventy.

 ## Local setup
 1. Fork this project to your users organization